BillSkentos/Movie-API-/README.md

 This is a web service built in flask that lets a user interact with a movie information website using a RESTFUL API .

-##Instructions
+## Instructions

 * Install Docker from your terminal

-    Docker is an app that helps you create in image of your program and deploy it using a docker container so that the users who access the app won't have to worry about package or infrastructure independencies .
+    Docker is an app that helps you create in image of your program and deploy it using a docker container so that  users can run  the app without worrying  about package or infrastructure independencies .

     To install Docker Engine, you need the 64-bit version of one of these Ubuntu versions: